Are you vulnerable to union organizing?

 As the workforce is increasingly composed of more millennials and Gen Z, organizations can't afford "business as usual" in the diversity space.
 In the Deloitte Global 2021 Millennial Survey, 15 percent of millennials who left their jobs recently indicated it was due to a lack of diversity and Inclusion in the workplace.
 Millennials have indicated they will not accept the status quo and believe private individuals and businesses can improve society.
 Shani Dhanda, the founder of Diversability, the Asian Woman Festival, and the Asian Disability Network, said, "When it comes to diversity and Inclusion, we need to give the power to those who have the skills, the lived experience, and the passion for really changing the narrative.
 It's about being an ally to others and thinking about who's not in the room, whose voice needs to be represented."

 Millennials are agents of change, and Gen Z is joining the change effort with even stronger convictions.
 Younger millennials and Gen Z members entering the workforce believe that Diversity and Inclusion is a requirement and not a preference.
 It's one of the elements driving the Proactive Era.
-They want employers to commit to change by hiring more diverse employees, helping employees of color advance, and holding uncomfortable conversations about systemic racism.
+They want employers to commit to change by hiring more diverse team members, helping employees of color advance, and holding uncomfortable conversations about systemic racism.
 A Glassdoor survey found that 76 of employees and job seekers said a diverse workforce was important when evaluating opportunities, and 37 percent said they wouldn't apply to a company that had negative satisfaction ratings from people of color.

-So another one of the benefits of Diversity & Inclusion training is an enhanced ability to attract top talent.
+So another one of the benefits of a Diversity & Inclusion training is an enhanced ability to attract top talent.
 Companies are getting more engaged around diversity, equity and Inclusion (DEI), organizational culture, and employee engagement.

 When asking "What is Diversity & Inclusion?" it's important to understand that Diversity and Inclusion also embrace equity and belonging.
 It's so much more than hiring women and people of color or different ethnicities.
-It begins with developing a culture of Diversity, Inclusion, and Belonging, which pervades every organizational process and system.
+It begins with developing a culture of Diversity, Equity, Inclusion, and Belonging, which pervades every organizational process and system.
 When approached with the right perspective, Diversity & Inclusion are not just words.
 They are behaviors that support the culture, making you an employer of choice.
 Diversity & Inclusion training is at the heart of becoming a truly diverse and inclusive organization where all employees – remote employees and onsite employees – have a sense of belonging.

 Following are some Diversity & Inclusion best practices.

-Honest conversations require trust and honesty, so it takes leaders with emotional intelligence who can guide these conversations.
+Honest conversations require trust and transparency, so it takes leaders with emotional intelligence who can guide these conversations.
 These are not conversations about fixing anyone who may harbor biases.
 They are about helping people recognize their biases, deepen their personal understanding of what they are and how to overcome them, and increase their understanding of the significant impact bias has on diverse people.
 Your leaders, especially white males who hold so many positions of power, must become allies in advancing D&I. Leaders and team members must develop trust, so people are willing to be vulnerable.

 In the book "The Power of Inclusion," authors Michael Hyter and Judith Turnock make a business case for an inclusive human resources development model.
 The model shows that the development attention people receive is the source of talent acquisition in many cases.
 The authors built the model on the premise that exclusion is built into leadership, management, and human resources practices perpetuating unequal opportunity.
 Creating a culture of inclusion in which all employees get development opportunities can unlock human potential, which in turn maximizes productivity.